PALS Online Lessons on Sundays from 2:30 – 3:30 p.m.

 - Instructional teaching positions are pre-loaded, so it is faster to move seamlessly from one position to another (and back) with a simple mouseclick rather then setting up the pieces each time.
 Resetting to the starting position also takes no more than a second.
-This saves around 30 seconds per position, so over the course of many lessons a significant amount of time is saved for teaching rather than setup.
+Over the course of many lessons a significant amount of time is saved for teaching rather than setup.

 - Positions and audio files are recorded and available via e-mail, allowing students (and parents!) to replay and relearn the material at their own pace.
 In this way it’s easy to rewind and fast-forward lessons as needed.

 - Online chess boards have options to quickly highlight key pieces, squares and diagonals to emphasize the most important ideas.

 - It is easy to set up and display multiple boards simultaneously, giving students the option to solve many “Chessersizes” at their own pace.
 With in-person group lessons, by contrast, it takes longer as all students need to understand a given position before any student can move on to the next one.